Memorable Manitobans: Jon Aaron Christianson (1923-2010)

 Businessman, MLA (1959-1962).

-After further pursuing his education in Los Angeles, he worked until retirement as a student counsellor at the University of Winnipeg.
+After furthering his education at Los Angeles, California, he worked until retirement as a student counsellor at the University of Winnipeg.
 In retirement, he became co-founder and vice-chair of Canadian International College, an English-language university for Japanese students, with campuses in North Vancouver and Nelson, British Columbia.
 He supervised the conversion of David Thomson College into the original campus at Nelson, and he was in charge of the design and construction of the Vancouver campus, from land acquisition to opening and operations.

 He died on 15 December 2010.